 Danielle Susi is the author of the chapbook The Month in Which We Are Born (dancing girl press, 2015).
 Her writing has appeared or is forthcoming in Knee-Jerk Magazine, Hobart, and The Rumpus, among many other publications.
 She received her MFA in writing from The School of the Art Institute of Chicago and Newcity has named her among the Top 5 Emerging Chicago Poets.
 Find her online at daniellesusi.com

 Elise Matthews has an MA in Creative Writing from the University of North Texas.
 She’s thinking about PhD programs but not too seriously just yet.
-She is a writer, adjunct professor, and crazy-cat-lady-in-training.
+She is a writer, adjunct professor, and cat lady.
 Her fiction can be found at Necessary Fiction, Hobart, and Jersey Devil Press.
 She has served on staff for American Literary Review and North Texas Review.